DinoHub-SubT/dsta_deploy/docs/azure-terraform-setup.md

         - Set 'TF_VAR_tenant_id'                  to what the results of az account list
         - Set 'TF_VAR_azure_username'             to your azure username to login into azure portal (i.e. name before the @...hotmail.onmicrosoft.com)
         - Set 'TF_VAR_azure_resource_name_prefix' to your prefered prefix (usually your andrew ID, must be unique to you.
 Or use the same as azure username)
-        - Set 'TF_VAR_subt.d/azure_vm_rsa_cert'   to the output of the openssl command from above

 **Personalize your Azure setup**